 5. Onboarding is an opportunity for the organization to innovate

-Onboarding is an opportunity for employers to learn from the experience brought by new employees and to innovate from within, so it's important to create an atmosphere where this social innovation is actually possible.
-Verhoeven: "So it's important not to say ‘that's how you do it’, but to wait a few weeks and then ask: 'what would you change, based on your professional background?'
-This is a quick way to make someone feel that they are standing on their own two feet and it will give the organization a better opportunity to really benefit from the new employee's knowledge and skills."
+Another onboarding definition is to see it as an opportunity for employers to learn from the experience brought by new employees and to innovate from within, so it’s important to create an atmosphere where this social innovation is actually possible.
+Verhoeven: “So it’s important not to say ‘that’s how you do it’, but to wait a few weeks and then ask: ‘what would you change, based on your professional background?’
+This is a quick way to make someone feel that they are standing on their own two feet and it will give the organization a better opportunity to really benefit from the new employee’s knowledge and skills.”

-Verhoeven gives an example: "Suppose a new sales representative concludes after a few weeks that preparations for customer meetings aren't as good as he was used to in the past.
-Then the entire organization may learn something from this person's approach.
-That's why you shouldn't wait four months and then say you're going to give them some feedback.
-Instead, you need to ensure that people can ask questions and make suggestions for change on a daily basis."
+Verhoeven gives an example to better define what is onboarding: “Suppose a new sales representative concludes after a few weeks that preparations for customer meetings aren’t as good as he was used to in the past.
+Then the entire organization may learn something from this person’s approach.
+That’s why you shouldn’t wait four months and then say you’re going to give them some feedback.
+Instead, you need to ensure that people can ask questions and make suggestions for change on a daily basis.”

 6. New employees want to make a contribution